Offers in: Electrical Engineering

 Description and objectives: In recent years there has been an exponential growth in aeronautical applications related to small electrically propelled vehicles: drones, flying taxis, vertical take-off vehicles (VTOLs), etc. In order to obtain electric flying vehicles with a practical range, it is essential that the weight of their components be kept to a minimum.
 In the case of electric motors, this means increasing the power density above the values of current solutions.

-In this PFG, the aim is to design a high power density motor for application in drones and small electric aircraft.
-The student will handle professional tools for the design and simulation of electrical components and will work in all areas involved in the development of a system: electromagnetic, thermal, mechanical, etc.
+In this PFG we want to design a high power density motor for application in drones and small electric aircraft.
+The student will handle professional tools for the design and simulation of electrical components and will work in all the areas involved in developing a system: electromagnetic, thermal, mechanical, etc.

 Academic Supervisor: Miguel Martínez-Iturralde.

-Description and objectives: The development of hybrid and all-electric aeronautical applications is a reality, and numerous projects have demonstrated on a small scale the feasibility of quieter and more environmentally friendly aeronautics.
+Description and objectives: The development of hybrid and all-electric aeronautical applications is a reality, with numerous projects that have demonstrated on a small scale the feasibility of a quieter and more environmentally friendly aeronautics.
 In this sense, the major players in the electric sector (Airbus, Boeing, Rolls-Royce, etc.) are devoting great efforts to the electrification of commercial aircraft.

-One of the challenges for the development of electrically powered aircraft is related to the design of high-voltage electrical insulation systems that can operate at high altitudes, where air pressure is minimal and the risk of electrical discharges is higher.
-Ceit is currently involved in a European project to develop insulation systems that will be applicable in the electric aircraft of tomorrow.
+One of the challenges for the development of electrically powered aircraft is related to the design of high voltage electrical insulation systems that can operate at high altitudes, where air pressure is minimal and the risk of electrical discharges is higher.
+Currently, Ceit is involved in a European project to develop insulation systems that will be applicable in tomorrow's electric aircraft.

-The task of this PFG would be to simulate aircraft electrical systems using commercial finite element software and derive design criteria for subsequent application to electric aircraft.
+The task of this PFG would be to simulate aircraft electrical systems using commercial finite element software and obtain criteria from design for subsequent application to electric aircraft.

 Description and objectives: The noise generated by electric motors is becoming increasingly important due to the fact that it is embedded in systems where comfort is a very important aspect (e.g. electric cars).
 In this sense, this PFG tries to characterise the noise in an electric motor by performing a multiphysical analysis, starting by characterising the machine at an electromagnetic and thermal level and then developing a mechanical analysis that results in obtaining the noise generated at different levels of torque and rotational speed.